 My last semester of undergrad, I was working part-time at Kay Jeweler’s, I was still on the planning committee for Shine On! and I was now a senior account executive and executive board secretary for the campus’s student-run PR firm, managing a team of junior account executives.

 I believe it says a lot that I was able to overcome any obstacles, professional or personal, that came my way and still be able to make Dean’s List my last semester.
-I pride myself on how far I’ve grown in my successes with managing multiple projects at once.
+I pride myself on how far I’ve grown in my successes with managing multiple projects at once, which has given me an advantage in my current position as project manager for Carolina Ear & Hearing Clinic/Carolina Ear Research Institute/Camp Woodbine.

 Among reading and writing, my passions are also in music, interior design and cooking.
-I was a very entrepreneurial child, pretending to own a library, bed and breakfast, restaurant and cafe, and even pretend to teach English.
-That entrepreneurial motivation fueled me to create my own business at 13-years-old, teaching children piano after learning it myself for eight years.
+I was a very entrepreneurial child, pretending to own a library, bed and breakfast, restaurant and cafe, and even pretending to teach English to my younger brother.
+That entrepreneurial motivation fueled me to create my own business at 13-years-old—teaching children piano after learning it myself for eight years.

 Interior design is one of my most practiced hobbies.
 I often design floor plans and am always rearranging my dream home in mind.
 I bring those inspirations to life in the video game The Sims, an interactive role-playing game where you can control the lives of ‘Sims’ and build with practically no limits to architecture and interior design.

-That entrepreneurial spirit had motivated me to establish my own freelance fiction copy editing, critiquing and proofreading services.
+That entrepreneurial spirit had motivated me to establish my own freelance fiction editorial services.
 I copy edit, critique and proofread fiction manuscripts for self-publishing and emerging writers.
-I have worked with 25 authors, totaling in well over 2 million online views.
+I have worked with over 25 authors, totaling in well over 4 million online views on Wattpad.com.

 The dream, of course, is to one day work for a company I can add fuel to thanks to my many passions, which I aspire to do right here in the Raleigh/Durham area.